Messier 43

+The main ionizing star in this nebula is the quadruple star system NU Orionis (HD 37061), the focus of the H II region, 1360 ± 30 ly away.

 The H II region is a roundish volume of ionized hydrogen.
 It has a diameter of about 4.5 arcminute, at its distance meaning it measures 0.65 pc.
 The net (meaning omitting the star) hydrogen alpha luminosity of this region is 3.0±1.1×10^35 erg s^{−1}; equivalent to 78 solar luminosity.
 There is a dark lane crossing the whole west-centre strip from north to south, known as the M43 dark lane, which forming a swirling belt extension to the south links to Orion's northeast dark lane.
 All of these resemble a mixture of smoke rising from a chimney and in watercolour broad and fine dark brushstrokes, at many wavelengths.